10 Years Younger in 10 Days

-10 Years Younger in 10 Days is a reality make-over show that screens on the Seven Network in Australia.
+10 Years Younger in 10 Days is a reality makeover show that screens on the Seven Network in Australia.
 The series is presented by Sonia Kruger and is based on the British series 10 Years Younger.

 With the help of experts the participants of the show are given a complete make over in an attempt to make them look 10 Years Younger in 10 Days.
 At the start of the program the person's age is guessed by people on the street and an average is taken.
 From this average the target image is set.
 At the end of the show this happens again to see the results.

 The show premiered on 21 April 2009 and rated 1,348,000 viewers and came in fifth position for the night, a particularly strong result given its 9:30pm timeslot.